 What is the latest version of PHP?

 PHP is consistently updated, which means that security and performance issues are regularly addressed with each update.
-The latest version of PHP, called PHP 8.2, was released in December 2022.
+The latest version of PHP, PHP 8.2, was released in December 2022.